I went back to the Edgbaston Boutique Hotel in Birmingham while transiting from Derbyshire (second home) to London. It’s even better than before 🙂

 The Cakes & Sweets ★★★★☆

 The Edgbaston afternoon tea cakes are seasonal as well so the selection will have changed by the time I publish this update.
 Yes, they are as tasty and as they are aesthetically pleasing 😉

 The Service ★★★★★

-If the food it too much for everyone, a fantastic looking doggy-bag (e.g. Swan-shaped) will be made out of aluminium.
+If the food is too much for you, a fantastic looking doggy-bag (e.g. Swan-shaped) will be made out of aluminium.
 For once, you may bring leftovers back home in style!

 Conclusion & Overall Mark ★★★★★

 The Edgbaston hotel afternoon tea is the best one I have tried in the Birmingham area so far, whether it’s their 2016 Festive afternoon tea or the 2019 Spring afternoon tea.